- Thunbergsvägen 3 H

 751 26 UPPSALA

 I am a PhD Candidate at the department of Cultural Anthropology at Uppsala University.
-In general, my research regards cultural objectification – the making and becoming of (national) "tradition" and "identity".
-These larger processes are examined through cultural and natural (environmental) commodification processes in Iceland.
-I am relatedly interested in questions pertaining to authenticity.
+In short, my research regards young adult Icelanders’ dwellings in nature—analysed through the two concepts of ecology and vulnerability.
+I am also interested in questions pertaining to heritage and commodification.

 I have a joint-honours MA degree in Social Anthropology and Philosophy from University of Aberdeen, Scotland (2013-2017); during which I spent one year as a philosophy exchange student at Iceland University (2015-2016).
 Furthermore, I have a master’s degree in Cultural Anthropology from Uppsala University (2017-2018).
 I am as of now a PhD Candidate at the department of Cultural Anthropology at Uppsala University (2018-2022).

-It was my yearlong stay in Iceland, and the experiences there acquired, which prompted me to do research about the reconfiguration – objectification – of cultural and natural (environmental) phenomenon.
-With a background in Political Anthropology this interest evolved into a more specific focus on national objectification, and, in the context of Iceland, of commodification.
+It was my yearlong stay in Iceland, and the experiences there acquired, which first prompted me to do research about the reconfiguration—objectification—of cultural and natural (environmental) phenomenon in Iceland.
+With a background in Political Anthropology, this interest evolved into a more specific focus on national objectification, and, in the context of tourist-prevalent Iceland, of commodification.
 I.e., of the objectification and commodification of heritage.

 In addition to my research in Iceland, I have also partaken in one project in the Komi Republic of Russia about the formation, performance and experience of Northern landscapes.
-There I wrote about the ephemerality of landscapes – their definitional fleetingness, if you will – and the potential means with which art practice can communicate this ephemerality.
-That is, the liberating means through which artistic practice and expression is able to communicate "cultural" concepts.
+There I wrote about the ephemerality of landscapes—their definitional fleetingness, if you will—and the potential means with which art (practice) can communicate said ephemerality (or, irreducibility).
+That is, the productive means of artistic practice to communicate cultural concepts.